 Who or what is a part of that support system for you?

 When I think of support, I think about my grade level team.
 Together, we come up with different systems and methods to engage our students, promote class culture, and make academic growth.
-I also think about my instructional support– my Dean of Instruction– that can give me targeted feedback and ensure that I’m making progress toward my instructional goal.
+I also think about my instructional support– my Dean of Instruction– who gives me targeted feedback and ensures that I’m making progress toward my instructional goal.

 What’s your favorite YES Prep memory?

 I’ve seen a lot of North Central’s history.
 I feel fortunate to have been to every single graduation ceremony we’ve had.
 I love seeing the families’ excitement, appreciation, and joy.
-I take pictures with students– some of whom I’ve now taught younger siblings.
 Getting to be a part of one chapter ending and the beginning of another is a really cool experience.